microchip-pic-avr-examples/pic18f47q10-adcc-sensor-data-acquisition-mplab/README.md

 ## Operation

-1. Power on the curiosity HPC board using USB micro cable connected to the PC.
+1. Power on the PIC18F47Q10 Curiosity Nano board using USB micro cable connected to the PC.
 2. Program the PIC18F25Q10 device on curiosity HPC board using onboard programmer.
 3. The UV LED torch light can be used to check the working of UV sensor on the UV click board.